Message from CEO:

 - Preparing for storms and emergencies

-Any margins are reinvested into the cooperative for the benefit of all members.
+Any profit margins are reinvested into the cooperative for the benefit of all members.